minitest/minitest/README.txt

 mini/mock, by Steven Baker, is a beautifully tiny mock object framework.

+(This package was called miniunit once upon a time)

 == FEATURES/PROBLEMS:

-* Contains mini/test - a simple and clean test system (301 lines!).
+* Contains minitest/unit - a simple and clean test system (301 lines!).
-* Contains mini/spec - a simple and clean spec system (52 lines!).
+* Contains minitest/spec - a simple and clean spec system (52 lines!).
-* Contains mini/mock - a simple and clean mock system (35 lines!).
+* Contains minitest/mock - a simple and clean mock system (35 lines!).
-* Fully test/unit compatible assertions.
-* Allows test/unit to be required, firing up an autorunner.
 * Incredibly small and fast runner, but no bells and whistles.
-* Incompatible at the runner level.

 == REQUIREMENTS: